 b.
 For contracts in the Accumulation Reserving Category with a guaranteed living benefit and an account value of zero, the partial withdrawal amount shall be the guaranteed maximum annual withdrawal amount.

 c.
-For contracts in the Accumulation Reserving Category with a guaranteed living benefit, partial withdrawals shall be projected to commence pursuant to the cumulative utilization rates shown in the table below.
+For contracts in the Accumulation Reserving Category with a guaranteed living benefit, partial withdrawals shall be projected to commence pursuant to the prudent estimate assumption of the company, with additional requirements as defined in subsections i and ii below.
 Once guaranteed living benefit withdrawals are projected to commence, the partial withdrawal amount shall be, for a lifetime guarantee, 100% of the guaranteed maximum annual withdrawal amount each year until the contract account value reaches zero, or for a non-lifetime guarantee, 70% of the guaranteed maximum annual withdrawal amount each year until the contract account value reaches zero.

-Table 6.4: Utilization Assumptions for Accumulation Reserving Category Contracts with Guaranteed Living Benefits
+i.
+100% of qualified contracts must begin withdrawals at the earlier of attained age 80 or contract year 15, and

+ii.
+At least 95% of non-qualified contracts must begin withdrawals at the earlier of attained age 85 or contract year 20.

+Guidance Note: This requirement applies at the contract level and is a floor for total utilization.
+For example, say the company prudent estimate assumption for utilization is 50% at contract year 10 and 50% at contract year 15, for both qualified and non-qualified contracts.
+Assume the company has 3 groups of contracts:

+1) a group of qualified contracts with issue age of 60,

+2) a group of qualified contracts with issue age of 70, and

+3) a group of non-qualified contracts with issue age of 75.

+For purposes of the additional standard projection amount calculation, the first group would begin withdrawals at the prudent estimate (i.e., 50% at age 70, 50% at age 75), the second group would have 100% begin withdrawals at age 80 instead of the prudent estimate (i.e., 50% at age 80, 50% at age 85), and the third group would have 95% begin withdrawals at age 85 and 5% begin withdrawals at age 90 instead of the prudent estimate (i.e., 50% at age 85, 50% at age 90).